Blane245/musicgenerator/docs/CMG User Manual.md

 Each of the note, attack, speed, duration, volume, and pan attributes must have an algorithm assigned.
 The initial value is *Constant*; however, this must be changed to one of those listed below.
 The figure below shows an example of an Algorithmic generator that has different algorithms assigned to the attributes.
 ![alt text](./images/AlgorithmicEdit2.png)
 >>><div class="note">*Note: Midi numbers range from 0 to 127 and correspond to tones of C0 to G9 from the Acoustical Society at https://acousticalsociety.org/.
-When a midi number is entered, its note name is displayed next to the entry box.
+When a pitch number is entered, its note name is displayed next to the entry box.
 Fractional numbers may be entered.
 For example is 60.5 is entered the note name is displayed as *C4+50*</div>
 The algorithm types are as follows:
 * **Oscillator**
   * **Modulator:** This is the type of oscillator used to modify the attribute over time.
 It can be either *Sine*, *Square*, *Triangle*, *Descending Sawtooth*, or *Ascending Sawtooth*.
   * **Center:** This is the center value about which the attribute is oscillated.
   * **Frequency:** This is the frequency of the oscillator expressed in *mHz*.
 The frequency must be between 0 and 1,000,000 in steps of 1.
   * **Amplitude:** This is amplitude of the oscillator in attribute units.
-For example if the note algorithm is Oscillator, the amplitude is 6, and the center number is 50, then the generated midi numbers will vary from 44 to 56 over time.
+For example if the note algorithm is Oscillator, the amplitude is 6, and the center number is 50, then the generated pitch numbers will vary from 44 to 56 over time.
 If the amplitude is 0, then the center value is generated at all times.
   * **Phase:** This is the phase of the FM oscillator expressed in *degrees*.
 The phase must be between -360 and 360 in steps of 1.
 * **Markovian**
   This generator creates a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) the attribute using a three states with transition probabilities